Easy Radio South Coast: Hits Radio South Coast

-In February 2019, Bauer Radio acquired Celador Radio and immediately sold the Portsmouth, Southampton and Winchester licence onto Nation Broadcasting, as Bauer already own Wave 105 in the area.
+In February 2019, Bauer Radio acquired Celador Radio and immediately sold the Portsmouth, Southampton and Winchester licence onto Nation Broadcasting, as Bauer already owned Wave 105 in the area.

 Bauer Radio retained The Breeze East Hampshire and South West Surrey.

-In 2020 it was confirmed that the Breeze stations owned by Nation would be relaunched as part of the Hits Radio network from September 2020,with Sam FM (South Coast) – also acquired by Nation – joining Greatest Hits Radio.
+In 2020 it was confirmed that the Breeze stations owned by Nation would be relaunched as part of the Hits Radio network from September 2020, with Sam FM (South Coast) – also acquired by Nation – joining Greatest Hits Radio.
 At the same time Bauer will combine the Breeze in East Hampshire/south west Surrey with other stations in the South to form a regional GHR service, with a regional drivetime programme and network shows at other times.

 On 31 August, at 12pm The Breeze South became Hits Radio South Coast with Jono Holmes hosting the first show.

 Easy Radio South

-On 19 September 2022, Nation Broadcasting relaunched the stations as Easy Radio.
+On 19 September 2022, Nation Broadcasting relaunched the station as Easy Radio.

+Programming

+Local programming is broadcast 24 hours a day, including breakfast 6am-10am Monday to Friday presented by Kate Weston.
+From 2025 Kate was joined by several of her old colleagues from the defunct Wave 105 (including Andy Jackson, Stuart McGinley and Tim Allen).
+Unlike other Nation-owned radio stations, Easy Radio doesn’t share programming with any other radio station (though much of it is ‘voice tracked’ by presenters outside of the broadcast area).